 The Company has two classes of common stock: Common Stock and Class B Common Stock.
 Each share of Common Stock is entitled to one vote, is freely transferable, and is entitled to a cash dividend equal to 125% of any cash dividend paid on each share of Class B Common Stock.
 Each share of Class B Common Stock is entitled to ten votes and can be converted to Common Stock on a share-for-share basis.
 However, until converted to Common Stock, shares of Class B Common Stock are not freely transferable.
-For the year ended August 29, 2015, a total of 1,000 shares of Class B Common Stock were converted to Common Stock.
+For the year ended August 27, 2016, no shares of Class B Common Stock were converted to Common Stock.